openstack-archive/networking-fortinet/doc/source/installation.rst

     2. Controller and compute nodes are installed with Ubuntu 14.04 or CentOS7.

-    3. Fortigate is 5.2.3 or 5.2.4 GA version.
+    3. Fortigate is 5.2.3 GA version and up.
 Clean configuration with only control IP.

     4. 3 virtual switches(ESXI vswitch or linux bridge) or physical switches/vlans:
        1 for control plane, 1 for tenant network, 1 for external network.
 Vlanids are allowed on the switches and enable promisc mode. http and https access are allowed on Fortigate’s control interface.

     5. Controller has at least 1 nic on control plane with Internet access.

     6. Compute node has at least 2 nics, one on control plane and the other on tenant